Bernese Mountain Dog Club Of Great Britain

 - The President, Hon.
 Secretary and Hon.
 Treasurer shall be elected to serve for three years, one of whom will stand for election every year in rotation but shall be eligible for re-election without nomination.

 - The Chairman of the Committee shall be elected by the Committee from amongst Committee members and Officers at the first Committee meeting held after the AGM.
 The Chairman of the Committee shall, ipso facto be Chairman of the Bernese Mountain Dog of Great Britain.
-In addition to a vote as a Committee member, the Chairman shall also have a casing vote.
+In addition to a vote as a Committee member, the Chairman (or nominated deputy) shall also have a casting vote.

 - Committee meetings shall be held as often as deemed necessary by members of the Committee.
 At least 7 shall form a quorum for the transaction of business.